patzsantos/e-portfolio-uoeo/Driverless Car Summative Assessment 1 and 2/README.md

 - ***Lane marking:*** The LiDAR senses lane markings on the road and makes sure that the car is driving within the lanes.

 ***For V2I:*** _Open **vtoi.py** file_
-- ***Decipher traffic signs:*** The camera interprets traffic signs and tell the car what to do.
+- ***Decipher traffic signs:*** The camera interprets traffic signs and tells the car what to do.
 Pre-stored signs are stored in a _list._
-- ***Decipher traffic lights:*** The camera interprets traffic lights and tell the car what to do.
+- ***Decipher traffic lights:*** The camera interprets traffic lights and tells the car what to do.
 Pre-stored lights are stored as a _dictionary._

 ## Testing the Program
 The codes are embedded with **assert statements** in order to aid in debugging during the development stage.